 Elaine Gerrie, along with sister Heather, was steeped in the family business from the very beginning.
 Their father, Ken, was a plumber and electrician who set up an electrical supply shop in Oakville, Ontario, in 1957, targeting the massive Ford Motor Co. plant nearby.
 Business quickly expanded beyond the industrial giant.
 “Dad would go out on the road, visiting small contractors in and around, from Oakville to Georgetown, Milton and Elora.
-He would sell just about anything,” says Elaine Gerrie, who worked warehouse floors and filled orders before moving into an executive role in the 1980s.
+He would sell just about anything,” says Elaine Gerrie, who worked warehouse floors and filled orders to electrical quotations and automation sales before moving into an executive role in the 1980s.

 “I believe in continuous learning, and the program really appealed to me in that it would ‘sharpen the saw.’”

 The increasing complexity of the operation – Gerrie was recently tasked with retrofitting the six TD towers in downtown Toronto, the largest LED lamp retrofit in North America to date – has meant that the co-CEOs needed to look at doing business differently than their father did.
 Enter QuantumShift™.